zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### SlevomatCodingStandard.PHP.UselessSemicolon
-Semicolons `;` should not be used if they are not needed.
+Semicolons `;` should not be used if they can be omitted.
 ```php
 // Valid: Semicolon used where needed. foo();